MikeMaximus/gbm/GBM/readme.txt

 - Performance Improvements:
 	- Some functions that blocked the UI now run on a seperate thread.
 	- Optimized various database queries.
+- Fixed issue with 7z files not being displayed when importing backup files.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html